bbatsov/metaredux/_posts/2022-04-21-rubocop-turns-10.md

 [^1]: <https://www.youtube.com/watch?v=nrHjVCuVsGA&t>
 [^2]: Read this as "there are many cops checking for things that are not very important".
 [^3]: At least for software engineers, as 128 is 2^7.
+[^4]: Okay, now I know.
+Two critical issues were reported in 1.28.0, which we fixed immediately and a bugfix release (1.28.1) is now out!